OpenVnmrJ/ovjTools/README.md

 #### For Linux systems:
-Once the buildovj script is complete, and you had selected the buildOVJ and / or buildOVJMI parameters, you can cd dvdimageOVJ or dvdimageOVJMI and run ./load.nmr to install a complete OpenVnmrJ package.
+Once the buildovj script is complete, and you had selected the buildOVJ and / or buildOVJMI parameters, you can `cd dvdimageOVJ` or `cd dvdimageOVJMI` and run `./load.nmr` to install a complete OpenVnmrJ package.
 If a prior VJ42 install is present (/vnmr is a symbolic link to the VJ42 installation), then the OpenVnmrJ installation will collect various files from the VJ42 install so that the OpenVnmrJ install should be complete.
 See the src/scripts/update_OpenVnmrJ.sh